Marica Brecelj: Childhood

 Marica was born on 25 April 1914 into a Slovenian family in Žapuže.
 Her mother was the shopkeeper Emilija Brecelj (1887–1960), and her father was the master carpenter Jože Brecelj (1885–1944), the brother of the physician and politician Anton Brecelj.
 (Despite the same surname, it appears her parents were not related.)
 She was the eldest child.
 In 1916 her younger sister Angela Brecelj (1916–1944), also a shop assistant and martyr, was born.
 That same year her father was drafted into the army during World War I. While working in a workshop he lost an eye, but was not released from military service until the end of the war.
-After the war Marica had another sister, who died in childhood, and five brothers, among them Bogomil Brecelj (1925–2011), a priest that was also involved in the arts, and Martin Brecelj (1930–1944), a martyr.
+After the war Marica had another sister, who died in childhood, and five brothers, among them Bogomil Brecelj (1925–2011), a priest that was engaged in cultural activities, and Martin Brecelj (1930–1944), a martyr.

 Marica's family was very ethnically conscious.
 Her father participated in many cultural institutions.
 He was a member of the Lavrič Library and reading room, the Catholic Educational Society, the Craftsmen’s Association and hunting club, and the Orel gymnastics society, and he served in the municipal assembly.

 After finishing elementary school, Marica became an apprentice in a shop in Ajdovščina.

-Work and WW II
+Work and Second World War

 After completing her apprenticeship in Ajdovščina, Marica was employed in the same shop as a shop assistant.
 She worked at the cash register and remained employed there until her death.

 She was an active member of the Sodality of Virgin Mary in Šturje and later also became its head.
 She prepared plays for children and youth, and coordinated annual Saint Nicholas events for children.
 The Italian Fascist authorities did not appreciate this.
 Once on May 1 when she and the girls from Sodality under her lead went on a hike to a nearby hill and cooked frittatas there, they were arrested and held in custody until the evening, accused of celebrating a Communist holiday.

 When the Italian Fascist authorities, who oppressed Slovenians, imprisoned the Slovenian priest and writer Filip Terčelj, she visited him and brought care packages.
 She also prepared care packages for Slovenians imprisoned in the Gonars concentration camp and delivered them.
 When the Germans soldiers burned most of her village of Žapuže, she distributed many of her clothes to the victims.